GuoMinghui07/reskan_master/README.md

+# Extracting Variable-coefficient Governing Equations with Kolmogorov-Arnold Networks and Sparse Regression from Limited Data

 ## Overview

-Extracting the governing equation for complex systems is a critical task in scientific research.
-Previous research often focuses on the static properties of governing equations, while real-world dynamics involve complex, evolving factors that influence system behavior.
-This work proposes a novel approach that integrates single-layer Kolmogorov-Arnold networks (KAN) in the downstream operations of physics-informed neural networks (PINNs), combined with an alternating training strategy using sparse regression algorithms.
+Extracting governing equations for complex systems is a crucial task in scientific research.
+Traditional approaches often emphasize static properties of these equations, while real-world systems exhibit dynamic, evolving behavior influenced by a multitude of factors.
+In this work, we introduce a novel method that integrates single-layer Kolmogorov-Arnold networks (KANs) into the downstream operations of physics-informed neural networks (PINNs), paired with an alternating training strategy leveraging sparse regression algorithms.

-Unlike traditional methods, this approach relies solely on sparse data, without requiring any prior knowledge, to reconstruct the precise form of partial differential equations (PDEs) and simultaneously identify variable-coefficient functions that depend on single variables.
-By symbolizing the spline functions within the KAN layer, this method can also derive the expressions of these coefficient functions and reveal key parameters with real physical significance.
-Numerical experiments demonstrate the effectiveness and robustness of this method in handling complex systems and data with varying levels of sparsity and noise, providing a new solution for reconstructing and analyzing dynamic equations.
+Our approach stands apart by reconstructing the precise form of partial differential equations (PDEs) and identifying variable-coefficient functions using sparse data alone—without requiring prior knowledge.
+By symbolizing spline functions within the KAN layer, we derive expressions for these coefficient functions and uncover physically meaningful parameters.
+Through extensive numerical experiments, we demonstrate that our method is both robust and effective, handling complex systems with varying levels of data sparsity and noise.
+This work presents a powerful new solution for reconstructing and analyzing dynamic systems.

-## Headware Requirements
+## Hardware Requirements

+- **Processor**: AMD EPYC 7642 48-Core
-NVIDIA GeForce RTX 4090 24GB
+- **GPU**: NVIDIA GeForce RTX 4090 (24GB)

 ## Installation

-To set up the environment, ensure that you have Python 3.9.7 or higher installed, and then use the following command to install the required libraries:
+To set up the environment, ensure that Python 3.9.7 or higher is installed.
+Then, install the required libraries with the following command:

 ```bash
 pip install -r requirements.txt
 ```

+## Content

+- **`reskan` folder**: Contains the core algorithm files.
+Notably:
+  - `Model.py`: The main model implementation.
+  - `Create_dataset.py`: Scripts for generating datasets based on the KdV and Burgers equations.
+  - `Group_STR.py`: An improved group sparse regression algorithm and functions for interaction with the neural network model.

+- **Equation-specific folders**:
+  - **`vc_Burgers_equation`**, **`vc_KdV_equation`**, **`vc_NLS_equation`**: Each folder contains case studies for the respective equations, along with the training process and results.
+Sparse regression results for each stage are stored in the `vc_plot` subfolders.

+- **`video` folder**: Contains visualizations of the training process for selected case studies of the three equations.
+These videos highlight the evolving state of the KAN layer at different training stages.